bloemj/quine2vec/README.md

-# quine2vec
+# Paper data and code

-Project page for the paper "Evaluating the consistency of word embeddings from small data".
+This is the project page for the paper "Evaluating the consistency of word embeddings from small data".
+You can find the datasets used in the paper here:

+bloemj/Quine-all-rnd